The University of Illinois System

 - Perform other professional functions associated with the provision of legal advice and services as directed by the Campus Legal Counsel, including serving on or providing counsel to various University committees and task forces.

-*The Associate Director will perform all of the above duties including supporting the Campus Legal Counsel and enterprise leadership in fostering team building and mentoring of less senior attorneys and staff.
+*The Associate University Counsel will perform all of the above duties including supporting the Campus Legal Counsel and enterprise leadership in fostering team building and mentoring of less senior attorneys and staff.

 Candidates must possess a Law degree from an American Bar Association accredited law school and be licensed and in good standing to practice law in the State of Illinois, or eligible for admission to practice within six months of employment.
 Other required qualifications include: Six months or more significant legal experience, including preference for work in a higher education setting or other comparable in-house environment; excellent verbal and written communication skills to effectively interact with System, University and other administrative units and personnel; strong organizational skills and attention to detail; ability to work independently while effectively keeping supervisors, colleagues and clients informed and engaged; excellent problem-solving skills and demonstrated ability to address difficult and complex issues; strong interpersonal skills demonstrating courtesy, diplomacy and a collaborative approach that reflect a commitment to effective client service; demonstrated understanding of unique and often complex decision-making dynamics associated with working in Office of University Counsel.

-The University of Illinois is an affirmative action/equal opportunity employer dedicated to building a community of excellence, equity and diversity.
-University Administration welcomes applications from women, underrepresented minorities, individuals with disabilities, protected veterans, sexual minority groups and other candidates who will lead and contribute to the diversification and enrichment of ideas and perspectives.
+The System Office is an affirmative action/equal opportunity employer dedicated to building a community of excellence, equity and diversity.
+The System Offices welcomes applications from women, underrepresented minorities, individuals with disabilities, protected veterans, sexual minority groups and other candidates who will lead and contribute to the diversification and enrichment of ideas and perspectives.